juliesymons/juliesymons/GettingStarted.md

 ## Fields

-In CCT, fields, or *tensor fields*, are the primary data structures used for input and output data, computation, and persistent state.
+In CCT, fields (or *tensor fields*) are the primary data structures used for input and output data, computation, and persistent state.
 A *tensor field* is a multidimensional array of multidimensional arrays of numbers.
 A *tensor* is a multidimensional array.
-Therefore, a *tensor field* is a multidimensional array of tensors.
+Thus, a *tensor field* is a multidimensional array of tensors.

 Types of fields:
 * ScalarField